ZainGill45/First-Person-Template/readme.md

 # Unity First Person Project Template

 ## Overview

-This is a first-person player controller template for Unity, designed for smooth movement, camera handling, and input management.
-It includes features such as jumping, sprinting, and pausing the game.
-The template is structured to be modular and easily extendable.
+This is a first-person player controller template for Unity, utilizing the Kinematic Character Controller (KCC) for robust and smooth movement.
+It includes features such as jumping, sprinting, crouching, camera handling, and input management.
+The template is designed to be modular and easily extendable, leveraging layered speed and FOV management for flexible gameplay mechanics.

 ## Features

+* **Kinematic Character Controller (KCC):** Provides reliable and smooth character movement.
-- **Player Input System**: Handles movement, mouse look, jumping, sprinting, and pausing.
+* **Player Input System:** Handles movement, mouse look, jumping, sprinting, crouching, and pausing.
-- **Character Controller Movement**: Implements acceleration, deceleration, and air control for smooth gameplay.
-- **Camera Handling**: Implements first-person camera movement with clamping and smooth transitions.
+* **Camera Handling:** Implements first-person camera movement with clamping, smooth transitions, and FOV adjustments.
-- **Pause Management**: Ensures input handling stops when the game is paused.
+* **Pause Management:** Ensures input handling stops when the game is paused.
-- **Jump Mechanics**: Implements a physics-based jump system with configurable jump height.
+* **Jump Mechanics:** Implements a physics-based jump system with configurable jump height.
+* **Sprint and Crouch Mechanics:** Includes layered speed and FOV adjustments for smooth transitions.
+* **Layered Speed and FOV Management:** Allows for dynamic adjustments to player speed and camera FOV through a layered system.
+* **Utility Functions (ZUtils):** Provides useful extension methods and constants.

 ## Installation

 1. Clone the repository: `git clone <repository-url>`
-2. At the repository root run the `git lfs install` command to initilize git lfs hooks
+2. At the repository root, run the `git lfs install` command to initialize Git LFS hooks.
-3. Open the project in Unity (version 6000.0.36f1 or later recommended)
+3. Open the project in Unity (Unity 2021 or later recommended, specifically tested with a version similar to 2021 or later due to KCC usage).
+4. Ensure the Kinematic Character Controller (KCC) package is installed.
+This package is essential for the character controller to function.
-4. Ensure all required layers and input settings are correctly set up in Unity
+5. Ensure all required layers and input settings are correctly set up in Unity.

 ## Usage

 ### Player Input

-- **Move:** `WASD` or Arrow Keys
+* **Move:** WASD or Arrow Keys
-- **Jump:** `Space`
+* **Jump:** Space
-- **Sprint:** `Left Shift`
+* **Sprint:** Left Shift
+* **Crouch:** Left Control
-- **Pause:** `Escape`
+* **Pause:** Escape

 ### Player Movement

-- Uses Unity's `CharacterController` for smooth movement.
+* Uses the Kinematic Character Controller (KCC) for precise and smooth movement.
-- Supports grounded and air movement.
+* Supports grounded and air movement with configurable acceleration and deceleration.
-- Includes an impulse system for external force application.
+* Includes an impulse system for applying external forces.

 ### Player Camera

-- Mouse-controlled camera rotation.
+* Mouse-controlled camera rotation with clamped vertical angles.
-- Clamped vertical angles to prevent unnatural rotations.
-- Field of view (FOV) settings included.
+* Configurable field of view (FOV) settings and dynamic FOV adjustments.

-## Code Structure
+### Code Structure

-### `PlayerInput.cs`
+* **PlayerController.cs:** Manages character movement, camera rotation, and layered speed and FOV adjustments using KCC.
+* **PlayerJump.cs:** Implements jump mechanics.
+* **PlayerSprint.cs:** Implements sprint mechanics with layered speed and FOV adjustments.
+* **PlayerCrouch.cs:** Implements crouch mechanics with layered speed and FOV adjustments and capsule collider resizing.
+* **PlayerMeshUpdater.cs:** Updates the player mesh to match the KCC capsule collider.
-Manages user input, including movement, camera rotation, and action keys.
+* **InputManager.cs:** Manages user input, including movement, camera rotation, and action keys.

-### `PlayerMovement.cs`
-Handles character movement, acceleration, deceleration, and air physics.

-### `PlayerCamera.cs`
-Manages first-person camera rotation, smoothing, and field of view.

-### `PlayerJump.cs`
-Implements jumping mechanics, calculating jump force based on gravity.

-## Dependencies
-- **UnityEngine.CharacterController**: For movement handling.
-- **PauseManager**: Used for pausing mechanics (ensure it's implemented in your project).
+* **PauseManager.cs:** Manages game pause state.
-- **ZUtils**: Utility functions for movement smoothing (ensure it's included in your project).
+* **ZUtils.cs:** Provides utility functions for movement smoothing and other general-purpose operations.

+### Dependencies

+* **Kinematic Character Controller (KCC):** For robust character movement.
+* **PauseManager:** For pausing mechanics.
+* **ZUtils:** Utility functions.

-## Future Improvements
+### Future Improvements

-- Implement crouching mechanics.
-- Add footstep sounds.
+* Add footstep sounds.
-- Add customizable key bindings through Unity's new Input System.
+* Add customizable key bindings through Unity's Input System.
+* Add more player states.
+* Add more complex movement options such as wall running.

-## License
+### License

 This project is open-source and available under the MIT License.